-Choose either Green, Red or Blue woodland walk as you explore our 100 acres!
+Choose either the Green, Red or Blue woodland walk as you explore our 100 acres!

 These walks may take a bit longer if you have little feet or a buggy!
-They can be a muddy too so where sensible shoes.
+They can be muddy too, so wear sensible shoes.

 Buy our nature trail sheet from the shop for the kids and follow the posts on our walks.

 This walk takes you along the edge of our grazing pasture where you can see our sheep or cattle grazing, and through a short section of ancient woodland to the Giants' Chairs picnic area.
-Continue downhill and dont forget to wave at the tractor as it passes.
-Test the kids skills while you stop off in our Mysterious Marsh venture trail, then pass our Plants and Produce nursery and orchard, more grazing pasture and large play area with hill fort, tube maze and aerial runway before heading back towards the main farm yard.
+Continue downhill and don't forget to wave at the tractor as it passes.
+Test the kids' skills while you stop off in our Mysterious Marsh adventure trail, then pass our Plants and Produce nursery and orchard, more grazing pasture and large play area with hill fort, tube maze and aerial runway before heading back towards the main farm yard.

 Rainbow Wood is a native plantation woodland, which was originally set up as a commemorative wood many years ago.
-There are many commemorative dedications in the wood which you can see as you follow our woodland walks.
+There are many commemorative dedications which you can see as you follow our woodland walks.
 We no longer take on any new dedications.